Proto-Indo-European verbs: Primary derivations

 A root did not necessarily have verbs to express all three aspects.
-There were many roots that seem to have had verbs for only for one or two aspects in PIE.
+There were many roots that seem to have had verbs for only one or two aspects in PIE.
 For example, the root h₁es- "to be" seems to have formed only an imperfective verb, no perfective or stative verbs derived from this root can be reconstructed.
 Various later languages amended this situation differently as needed, often by using entirely different roots (suppletion).
 Latin used the root bʰuH- "to become" to fill in as the perfective aspect of h₁es-, while the Germanic languages used the root h₂wes- "to live, to reside" in that role.

 While several aspect switchers were available to be added to the root, particular markers were not exclusively assigned to any root.
 Certain roots did show a preference for the same markers in multiple daughter languages, but the use of a particular marker was not exclusive, and a variety of formations are often found for the same root.
 For example, the basic root for "stand", *steh₂-, was a perfective root.
 Therefore, the root verb had the punctual sense of "come to a standing position; to rise from a sitting position".
 In order to speak about "standing" in a present, durative sense ("be in a standing position"), the root verb required a derivational marker to put it into the imperfective aspect.
 For this root, the imperfective aspect switcher was often reduplication (Ancient Greek hístēmi, Sankskrit tíṣṭhati), but the Germanic languages also show a nasal infix or suffix for this root (Gothic present ik standa vs. preterite ik stōþ), at least by a later period.
 The Slavic languages, meanwhile, also have a form derived with the -yé- suffix.
 Such discrepancies suggest that in PIE proper, this root had no imperfective verb at all, and the aspect-switched verbs we see in the later descendants were formed independently of each other.

 Many primary formations retained some "residue" of their original derivational function and meaning, and significant relics of this earlier derivational system can be reconstructed for PIE.
 The perfective root gʷem- "to step" is reconstructible with two different imperfective derivations: gʷm̥-sḱé- (Ancient Greek báskō, Sanskrit gácchati) and gʷm̥-yé- (Ancient Greek baínō, Latin veniō).
 Both formations survived side by side in Greek, suggesting that they did not overlap significantly enough in meaning throughout their history for one or the other to fall out of use.